DeepFinder Performance Benchmark

 We shipped two changes informed by this benchmark.
 This section quantifies what users actually get from each.

-At depth 3, doubling the default limit nearly doubled the number of paths users see, and cut the truncation rate almost in half — with no measurable latency impact.
+At depth 3, doubling the default cap nearly doubled the number of paths users see, and cut the truncation rate almost in half — with no measurable latency impact.

 Mean paths returned42.767.0+57% more paths